 To sum things up: Long growing season + Unreasonable cold intolerance = Ridiculously challenging plant.

 But I’m a sucker for punishment and gardening glory, so here’s what I did…

-This is going to vary depending on your first frost date, but you must count back 200 days from whatever that is.
-For me in Saskatoon, Saskatchewan, Canada, that puts my optimal seed starting time at the last week of January or the first week of February.
+This will vary depending on your first frost date, but you must count back 200 days from whatever that is.
+For me, in Saskatoon, Saskatchewan, Canada, that puts my optimal seed starting time at the last week of January or the first week of February.